by Sarah MacLean

 I love your blog slogan, “I write books.
 There’s smooching in them.”
 Your romantic scenes are among some of my favorites.
 How difficult is it for you to write those scenes?

 I’m so happy they ring true and read well to you, Kim.
 I’ll be honest, those scenes are always the hardest for me.
 Aside from the fact that writing the naughty bits always slows the story down (Where I might go 10 days in 10 pages in other parts of the book, I might only go an hour in 10 pages there), I try to make sure that those sections are extremely important to the book.
-Sex is important in real life—it complicates, it intensifies, it makes a relationship bigger and more powerful.
+Sex is important in real life—it complicated, it intensifies, it makes a relationship bigger and more powerful.
 And if it doesn’t do all those things in a romance novel, it shouldn’t be in the book.

 This month on the blog it is all about “Fiery Hot Reads for Icy Cold Nights” and your novels are sure to keep us warm.
 What made you choose historical romances as your genre?